hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

   - **Azure Queue Storage:** Messaging storage for reliable messaging between application components.
     - Can store and retrieve messages ip to 64KB in size.
     - Queues can store millions of messages.
-  - **Azure Table Storage:** Now part of Azure Cosmos DB, a NoSQL store for schemaless storage of structured (relational) data.
+  - **Azure Table Storage:** Now part of Azure Cosmos DB, a NoSQL store for schemaless storage of structured data.
   - **Azure Cosmos DB:** Fully managed NoSQL database service for modern app development.
     - Fully managed service-- no database administration required.
     - Serverless and automatic scaling options available.